Dr Caroline Jackson

 • Strengths based community approaches in adult social care

-Caroline is currently a research fellow funded by ARC West Midlands – NIHR Applied Research Collaboration (ARC) West Midlands leading on public involvement in the National Priorities Programme Adult Social Care & Social Work with Professor Robin Miller.
+Caroline has worked as a research fellow funded by ARC West Midlands – NIHR Applied Research Collaboration (ARC) West Midlands leading on public involvement in the National Priorities Programme Adult Social Care & Social Work with Professor Robin Miller.
 See National Priority Programme Public and Community Involvement, Engagement and Participation.

 Within this programme of work Caroline has also worked on the following projects: